n8n-io/n8n-docs/docs/doc2/settings-master-data-validation.md

 ![](/_images/doc2/DOC2_SupplierValidation_2.png)

-In the following view you can import the CSV file with all your data via drag and drop or via the button "BROWSE".
+In the following view you can import the CSV file with all your data via drag and drop or via the button `BROWSE`.
 Additionally you can define if your file contains semicolon or comma as separator.
-When you are done click on "SAVE" to apply your changes.
+When you are done click on `SAVE` to apply your changes.

 ![](/_images/doc2/DOC2_SupplierValidation_3.png)